-- 5.58.
+- 5.64.
 The NDP encourages the use of sustainable transport methods in order to reduce the number of vehicles using the road network, promote healthier lifestyles, and improve air quality in the Parish.
 Policy MD2 also seeks to reduce the reliance on private vehicles.
-This in turn would reduce the need for additional vehicles on residents' properties.
-Walking/cycling links will normally be included in the design of all new developments. - 5.59.
-New developments will be supported where they to include means for sustainable transport, such as cycleways and footpaths in order to encourage these travel modes and thus contribute to the Plan's sustainability objectives.
-This policy has been designed to consolidate and clarify the spatial strategy of the Plan as set out in Policy SP1.
-In particular it would also relate to Policy HD1 and HD2 insofar as housing development is concerned'.
+This in turn would reduce the need for additional vehicles on residents' properties. - 5.65.
+New developments will be expected to include means for sustainable transport, such as cycleways and footpaths in order to encourage these travel modes and thus contribute to the Plan's sustainability objectives.